CsillaFarkas/ParetoPick-R/README.md

   * output largest accepted correlation in bold over table/could also be part of default setting
   * (python: deviations_step is currently the default value)
   * add spinner so user knows something is happening
-  * fix share_tot - new share_con is fully correlated

 * AHP and Cluster Analysis tabs
   * better graphical representation of decison space across solutions:
     * linE - on y axis